All Products

 Important

-DDL operations can be synchronized only in the forward direction from the source database to the destination database.
-DDL operations cannot be synchronized from the destination database to the source database because DDL operations are ignored in the reverse direction.
+Data Definition Language (DDL) operations can be synchronized only in the forward task, from the source database to the destination database.
+DDL operations are not supported in the reverse task, from the destination database to the source database, and are automatically filtered.

 Operation type